 This plant can be a lifesaver to disturbed lands, thereby controlling erosion.
 It usually blooms in September, October, and November in dry fields, thin woods, and upper shores of ponds.
 It is native to the southeast United States and has excellent lakes.
 It is a weedy and introduced species in California and Hawaii.
 The plant has an efficient root system where it grows back immediately after-burn.
 It is the most nutritious food for cattle compared to other grasses.

-It is usually fresh during spring and early summer and then becomes dry and forms thick standing clumps by late summer and early autumn.
+It is usually fresh during spring and early summer, then becomes dry, forming thick standing clumps by late summer and early autumn.
 The clumps naturally stand long and well for the entire season.

 The seeds are evenly spread along the stems, having beautiful tiny hairs that glow in the sunlight.
 This plant is like no other; planting it in your home will attract birds, butterflies, and bumblebees to beautify your environment.

 Wondering what the plant looks like, rest assured it is easy to identify with its hairy flattened leaves sheath and folded young leaves.
 The young plants are usually bluish-green, which turns brown and dry at maturity.